Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 Hoeff sighed.
 That thought had been weighing on him.
 “Yeah, I do.
 You still don’t get it, but never mind that for now. *Why* do you want me on that JETS team?”

-“We need someone the SOR respects---someone like *you*---active among them.
+“We need someone the SOR respects - someone like *you* - active among them.
 They can’t *all* be boy scouts, and some of them might be thinking of moving on to a deeper mission.
 Remember the APA?
 They sent a *Cruezzir mutant* after Julian.
 That’s a real threat now.”

 “Yeah, it is.
 That’s why push myself so hard, and why I finally signed up for the spacemagic about a week ago.
 I don’t wanna just *survive* bein’ pimp-slapped next time.
 I wanna fuckin’ *win.* Fuck, I was already about there, but like you said I’ve ‘got it,’ whatever it is, so why settle for just winning?
 I wanna *crush* my enemies.
 Especially if they’re coming after my friends.”